 The Health Safety Net (HSN) reimburses hospitals and community health centers for providing services to eligible low income individuals.

 Many community health centers (CHC) provide dental services.
 CHCs accept reimbursement from MassHealth, the Health Safety Net, and charge a sliding scale to patients with no other source of reimbursement.
 Find a community health center near you.

 For people not eligible for MassHealth or HSN or who need dental services MassHealth and HSN do not cover, many dental schools offer lower cost dental services.

 Massachusetts Dental School Clinics

 For more information about health insurance coverage for Massachusetts residents at all income levels contact the Health Care for All Hotline at (800) 272-4323.
-You will be able to reach counselors fully trained on all the state programs in English, Spanish, and Portuguese.
+You will be able to reach counselors fully trained on all the state programs in English, Spanish, Portuguese, and Haitian Creole.